artefactual/archivematica-storage-service-docs/administrators.rst

 -----

 The Users section allows you to manage users for the Storage Service.
-Only registered users can long into the Storage Service.
+Only registered users can log into the Storage Service.

 There are four user roles: administrator, manager, reviewer, and reader.